Shopify/remote-dom/packages/core/README.md

 #### `createRemoteElement`

 `createRemoteElement` lets you define a remote element class without having to subclass `RemoteElement`.
-Instead, you’ll just provide the remote `properties`, `attributes`, `events`, and methods for your element using the `properties` and `methods` options:
+Instead, you’ll just provide the remote `properties`, `attributes`, `events`, and `methods` for your element as options to the function:

 ```ts
 import {createRemoteElement} from '@remote-dom/core/elements';